asecginli/termux-ubuntu/README.md

 A script to install Ubuntu chroot in Termux

-https://github.com/Neo-Oli/termux-ubuntu It dose'nt work because of ubuntu image link was broken.
+https://github.com/Neo-Oli/termux-ubuntu It does'nt work because of ubuntu image link was broken.

 this is the new link